James Baxendale (footballer, born 1992): Walsall

 On 2 August 2012, Baxendale signed a one-year contract with League One side Walsall and was given number 16.

 Baxendale made his Walsall debut, coming on as a second-half substitute for Ashley Hemmings, in a 3–0 loss against his former club, Doncaster Rovers in the opening game of the season.
 He then scored his first goal for the club, in a 2–1 win over Portsmouth on 15 September 2012.
 Seven days later, on 22 September 2012, he scored again, in a 3–1 win over Preston North End.
 Due to his impressive performance at Walsall, he signed an 18-month contract with Walsall in January 2013.
 He later added two more goals against Preston North End and Oldham Athletic.
 Towards the end of the season, Baxendale found himself in and out of the starting eleven for the side.
 In his first season at Walsall, he went on to make a total of 34 appearances and scoring 4 times in all competitions.
 Reflecting on the 2012–13 season, Baxendale says he enjoyed every minutes and described this as his first real season.

 In the 2013–14 season, Baxendale's impressive form was rewarded when he signed a new three-year contract at Walsall.
 Shortly after, Baxendale scored the late winner, as he helped Walsall win the second time in the row, in a 2–1 win over Port Vale.
 Four days later, on 10 August 2013, Baxendale scored again, in a 1–0 win over Oldham Athletic.
 A month later, he scored again, in a 3–0 win over Crewe Alexandra on 14 September 2013.
 He continued to impress for the side, having come off from the substitute bench in number of matches.
 However, despite making the total of 45 appearances and scoring 3 times in the 2013–14 season, Baxendale find himself in and out of the first team, citing "indifferent form and a niggling injury."

 In the 2014–15 season, Baxendale initially started out on the substitute bench before regaining his first team place soon after, in which Manager Dean Smith supported Baxendale to rediscover his form.
 He then scored his first goal of the season, in a 3–0 win over Doncaster Rovers on 27 September 2014.
 Although he featured in the first team, his form soon became "ineffective" and resulted being placed on the substitute bench in number of games.
 However, his performance "several misfiring displays" led him to playing in the reserve side for the rest of the season.
 Because of this, Baxendale was dropped from the first team squad for the rest of the season.

 Ahead of the 2015–16 season, Baxendale was among strikers to be called out by Smith for their failure "to find the target more than five times during the 2014-15 campaign."
-However, he struggled in the first team and appeared on the substitute bench for the most of the games in the first half of the season, restricting him to six appearances.
+However, he struggled in the first team and appeared on the substitute bench for most of the games in the first half of the season, restricting him to six appearances.